criteo-cookbooks/nexus3/README.md

 ### Actions
 - `:run` - Default.
 Run the script on repository manager.
-If cookbook_source or content attribute is provided, the script will be added or updated on repository manager before running.
+If cookbook_source or content attribute is provided, the script will be created or updated on repository manager before running.
-- `:upload` - Adds or updates script on repository manager.
+- `:create` - Creates or updates script on repository manager.
 - `:delete` - Deletes script from repository manager.
 - `:list` - Returns a list of scripts, including content, stored on the repository manager.
 If the script name matches resource name, then only its script content is returned from repository manager.
-If sensitive is true, the content will be suppressed in the output.
 - `:nothing` - Define this resource block to do nothing until notified by another resource to take action.
 When this resource is notified, this resource block is either run immediately or it is queued up to be run at the end of the chef-client run.